On thin local sets of the Gaussian free field: Preliminaries

-Let us list a couple of simple facts about local sets, whose properties are immediate consequences of the definition (see \cite{AS}): \begin{enumerate}[a)] \item If $A$ and $B$ are local with respect to the filtration $(\F_C)$, then $A\cup B$ is also local. \item If $(A_n)$ is a family of local sets with respect to the filtration $(\F_C)$, then $\cap_n ( \overline {\cup_{m \ge n} A_m} )$ is also a local in the same filtration. \item If $A$ is a local set and $\Gamma$ is a GFF adapted to $\F_\cdot$, then there exists a process $\Gamma_A$, such that it is a.s. harmonic in $D\backslash A$, and that conditionally on $(A,\Gamma_A)$, $\Gamma^A:=\Gamma-\Gamma_A$ is a GFF in $D\backslash A$. \end{enumerate} In the literature, having a coupling $(A,\Gamma)$ satisfying c) is usually used as a definition of local set (see for instance \cite{SchSh2}).
-This property is equivalent to the existence of a filtration under which $A$ is a local set and $\Gamma$ is a GFF (see \cite{AS}).
-The definition of local via filtration will be handy to show that the examples that we construct are indeed local sets.
+Let us list a couple of simple facts about local sets, whose properties are immediate consequences of the definition (see Section 1.3 of\cite{JA}): \begin{enumerate}[a)] \item If $A$ and $B$ are local with respect to the filtration $(\F_C)$, then $A\cup B$ is also local. \item If $(A_n)$ is a family of local sets with respect to the filtration $(\F_C)$, then $\cap_n ( \overline {\cup_{m \ge n} A_m} )$ is also a local in the same filtration. \item If $A$ is a local set and $\Gamma$ is a GFF adapted to $\F_\cdot$, then there exists a process $\Gamma_A$, such that it is a.s. harmonic in $D\backslash A$, and that conditionally on $(A,\Gamma_A)$, $\Gamma^A:=\Gamma-\Gamma_A$ is a GFF in $D\backslash A$. \end{enumerate} In the literature, having a coupling $(A,\Gamma)$ satisfying c) is usually used as the definition of local sets (see for instance \cite{SchSh2}).
+This property is equivalent to the existence of a filtration under which $A$ is a local set, and $\Gamma$ is a GFF.
+This can be done by defining $\F_C=\sigma(\Gamma_C,A\1_{A\subseteq C},\{A\subseteq C\})$ and using Lemma 3.9 of \cite{SchSh2} to see this satisfies the definitions.
+The definition it of local via filtration will be handy to show that the examples that we construct are indeed local sets.